MaxHillebrand/PraxeologyOfPrivacy/PrivateIndividual.md

 These are cardinal value scales, it is an absolute rank ordering.
 We cannot say by how much "units" one problem is worse, but only that one is generally worse than the other.
 This ordering of problems and means into a hierarchy is helpful in finding out what the most pressing problem is, the one that if alleviated, the uneasiness would reduce the most.

+## Choice

+Choice, then, is at the core of what it means to be human.
+With numerous problems, but limited scarce resources, humans must inevitably make a value judgement and choose one out of many.
+Every single action, is the proof of that choice, and it implies the infinite number of alternatives that have been sacrificed.